pgailinas/dip-ai-image-detection/docs/12_Evaluate_Two_Models.md

 ## Purpose

-This notebook performs the **final independent evaluation** of the trained classifiers using the normalized Digital Image Processing (DIP) feature vectors.
+This notebook performs the **final independent evaluation** of the trained classifiers using the normalized **25-dimensional Digital Image Processing (DIP) feature vectors**.

 The following models are evaluated:

 * RBF Support Vector Machine (RBF SVM)
 * Multi-Layer Perceptron (MLP)

 Both models are applied to the **held-out test dataset**, ensuring an unbiased assessment of model performance.

 ---